-A disabling workplace accident is a frightening experience, and you may be uncertain what your future will hold.
+A disabling workplace accident is a frightening experience, and you may be uncertain about what your future will hold.
 Any lasting disabilities you have from the incident can affect your ability to support yourself and negatively impact your quality of life.

 Some disabilities are temporary, whereas others are permanent.
 Illinois workers’ compensation law handles these two types of disability very differently, and knowing the differences can help you know what type of compensation you’re entitled to receive.